vuestorefront/storefront-api/docs/guide/integration/integration.md

 # Integration Tutorial

+**Note:** This integration tutorial will guide you thru the custom backend integration with Storefront Api.
+We're using the default data schema as provided by the  `default-catalog` [module](../modules/introduction.md).
+This data format is compatible with [Vue Storefront](https://github.com/DivanteLtd/vue-storefront).
+Please don't mind some notes specific to how Vue Storefront works (in regards to prices and taxes).
+I left them as it's easier to understand the business logic given the real example how the data is being consumed.

 This product manages to be platform-agnostic thanks to the [dedicated API connectors](https://github.com/DivanteLtd/vue-storefront#integrations) for eCommerce backend platforms.
 The data format in `storefront-api` is always the same for any platform, which means no matter what eCommerce backend you use, your frontend remains the same without any change.

 It's a great strategy for migrations since you can easily migrate from one platform to another (or one version to another, e.g. Magento 1 to 2) without touching your frontend.